 BMP Number BMP Title BMP Description GEN-7 Spill Prevention and Control Keep spill cleanup materials (rags, absorbents, etc.) available at the construction site at all times.
 Inspect vehicles and equipment frequently for and repair leaks promptly.
 On-site monitor should insect beneath all vehicles that have been parked more than 15 minutes before they leave the work area.
 Use drip pans to catch leaks until repairs are made.
 Clean up spills or leaks immediately and dispose of cleanup materials properly.
 Do not hose down surfaces where fluids have spilled.
 Use dry cleanup methods (absorbent materials, cat litter, and/or rags).
 Sweep up spilled dry materials immediately.
 Do not try to wash them away with water or bury them.
 If water must be used, the Contractor shall collect the water and spilled fluids and dispose of it as hazardous waste.
 Clean up spills on dirt areas by digging up and properly disposing of contaminated soil.
 Small spills (less than 18 inches in diameter) including small quantities of oil, gasoline, paint or other materials should be controlled by the first responder (maintenance staff) and do not necessarily require an emergency response team.
-Medium spills (greater than 18 inches but less than 6 feet in diameter) are typically controlled by the first responder (maintenance staff) but police or fire department HAZMAT teams may be called based on conditions.
-Report significant spills (larger than 6 feet in diameter and any "running" spill) immediately.
+Medium spills (greater than 18 inches but less than 6 feet in diameter) are typically controlled by the first responder (maintenance staff) and do not necessarily require due to report all significant spills (larger than 6 feet in diameter and any "running" spill) immediately.
 You are required by law to report all significant releases of hazardous materials, including oil.
-To report a spill, contact the San Mateo County Environmental Health Services Division, or other emergency office (e.g., local fire or police department) as warranted, immediately and document the spill using the spill documentation form .
+To report a spill, contact the San Mateo County Environmental Health Services Division, or other emergency office (e.g., local fire or police department) as warranted, immediately and document the spill using the spill documentation form.
 Alternatively, 1) dial 911, the local emergency response number, 2) the National Response Center at (800) 424-8802; or 2) call the Governor's Office of Emergency Services Warning Center, (800) 852-7550 (24 hours).
-As appropriate, contact other agencies including California Occupational Safety and Health Administration or the Regional Water Quality Control Board.
-All chemical spills shall be reported as soon as possible to the emergency site contact.
-GEN-8 Waste Management Cover waste disposal containers securely at the end of every workday and during wet weather.
+As appropriate, con GEN-8 Waste Management possible to the emergency site contact.
+Cover waste disposal containers securely at the end of every workday and during wet weather.
 Check waste disposal containers frequently for leaks and to make sure they are not overfilled.
 Never hose down a dumpster on the construction site.
 Ensure that portable toilets have a secondary containment plan (e.g., a containment pan).
 Clean or replace portable toilets and inspect them frequently for leaks and spills.
 Dispose of all wastes and debris properly.
 Recycle materials and wastes that can be recycled (such as asphalt, concrete, aggregate base materials, wood, gyp board, pipe, etc.) Dispose of liquid residues from paints, thinners, solvents, glues, and cleaning fluids as hazardous waste.
 GEN-9 Vehicle Maintenance and Parking Designate an area, fitted with appropriate BMPs, for vehicle and equipment parking and storage.
 Perform major maintenance, repair jobs, and vehicle and equipment washing off site.
 Conduct vehicle and equipment cleaning at County corporation yards and ensure that rinse water does not run into gutters, streets, storm drains, or surface waters.